 Finally, remember to start small.
 You can't do everything, but don't do nothing.
 Try introducing a new campaign element or doing something differently to improve this year.
 Be agile enough to adjust in the midst of the campaign.
 It’s important to have a plan and stick to it, but don’t let slavishness get in the way of valuable creativity and spontaneity.
 Good luck!

 It’s my personal and professional goal to strengthen civil society by helping purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
 Please let me know if and how I can be of help to you.
 Feel free to shoot me an email at email@example.com or check out our services online at AmericanPhilanthropic.com.
-We also have ongoing fundraising seminars and events throughout the year.
+We also have ongoing fundraising trainings and events throughout the year.